Illinois Asylum for the Incurable Insane, The Bowen Building, November 17, 2012

 It was an experience and opportunity that I'm glad to have had.
 Another location where I can say we beat Ghost Hunters, and Ghost Adventures into the building!
 It is reported by the owner that they both are scheduled to do filming in the next few months.
 I look forward to seeing what evidence they can collect.

 This photo taken in the basement we call "Ball and Orb" Which is which?

 This shot seemed to capture a strange white mist.
 Doesn't appear to be as round as our usual orbs.

 Taken in one of the basement rooms.
 Almost looks like a figure hiding in the corner.
 When we talked to Richard Weiss (Owner/operator) he seemed to remember that there was a lot of stuff piled in that corner...

-This one starts with a strange low voice we can't figure out, but then it is followed by a whisper, "No Problem".
+This one starts with a strange low voice we can't figure out, then followed by a whisper "No problem".

 This "Dish" was captioned near the attic staircase.